Snaze878/RBR-Bot/README.md

 Welcome to the **RBR Discord Bot**!
 This bot scrapes online leaderboards from [rallysimfans.hu](https://rallysimfans.hu/) and posts real-time updates to Discord.
 Whether you're tracking your rally team's progress or keeping tabs on the competition, this bot has you covered.

+Note - I also have a way smarter and more polished version of this bot here, but it also requires a database: https://github.com/Snaze878/RBR_Bot_MySQL

 ---

 ## 🏎️ Features